vicenteherrera/kubernetes_tutorial/docs/04_get_credentials.md

 We need to log in with the Docker client to our Azure Container Registry we created previously, so Skaffold can use it to push images to it.

-To do so, use the following command from the `infra` folder that retrieves the neccesary variables from the Terraform state.
+To do so, use the following command from the `infra` folder that retrieves the necessary variables from the Terraform state.

 ```
 $ docker login $(terraform output acr_uri) -u $(terraform output acr_user) -p $(terraform output acr_password)